data2health/contributor-attribution-model/docs/source/info_model/classes/agent.rst

 * **Agent Instances**:

     * Agent is an **‘abstract class’**, and therefore SHOULD NOT be directly instantiated.
 A concrete subclass (:ref:`Person <person>`, :ref:`Organization <organization>`, or :ref:`Computational Agent <computational-agent>`) SHOULD be selected to represent any agent in the data.
-The attributes defined for the abstract Agent are inherited and extended by its two child classes.
+The attributes defined for the abstract Agent class are inherited and extended by its child classes.

 * **Extensions to the Agent Class**: